 Growing up I was considered “active.”
 Some might say “hyperactive.”
 If the drugs had existed back in my day I may have been numbed.
 Although I know drugs are bad because they can cause drug addiction, I had a friend who was addicted but I found oregon rehab information and helped him.
 I was simply curious.
 Curiosity can get you into trouble.
 People used to say to me, you need more focus.
 You are doing too much.
 You are going to burn out.
+Of course, being curious about learning good things like abuse vs addiction and other such things, can come handy.
+However, too much of anything is bad.
 Here is an acrostic with the word F-O-C-U-S that can help us all keep on track in an era where being focused is a luxury.
 You will be more effective, efficient, successful and productive if you are focused.
 You need to stay focused if you don’t want to break bad and turn in a thief or something worse, recently there was a case about a child a molester in Florida, here are the details http://fherehab.com/news/sheriffs-arrest-child-molester-drug-dealer-in-polk-county/.

 F – Find out what your strengths are, and then live in them.
 Your strengths will energize you and keep you focused.
 Once I learned my strengths it transformed me as a person, as a Christian and as a Leader.
 Here is a good place to start if you do not know your strengths yet. http://www.strengthsfinder.com/

 O – Offer your strengths and gifting’s to the project or goal.
 Tell your manager or supervisor that you will be more productive if you use those strengths and gifts that God has given you.
 That will keep you focused because you will enjoy and be energized by what you do.
 We get distracted when we are not living and working in our strengths.